 - Think of others, consider your actions & be kind: People in every community will face the challenges of Covid-19 in some way – from needing basic provisions to help while they are unwell.

-- Connect and reach out to your neighbours: as self-isolation increases, we need to find new ways to stay connected and check in on one another for our physical and mental wellbeing.
+- Connect and reach out to your neighbours: we need to find new ways to stay connected and check in on one another for our physical and mental wellbeing.
 Share phone numbers and stay in touch.

 - Make the most of local online groups: Keep up to date, share information and be a positive part of your local community conversations using platforms like Nextdoor.